grmono/openapi-ui/README.md

      Visit localhost:8000/docs with your browser

 ## Docker Integration
-Docker integration is already supported and allows you to use the solutions via docker compose
+Docker integration is already supported and actually mandatory to fully deploy the whole implementation and utilize in your infrastracture